 - the Public Guardian and Trustee, if any of the people you need to notify is a minor or mentally incapable adult.

-You must deliver this notice at least 21 days before submitting the probate application to court.
+You must deliver this notice at least 21 days before submitting the application to court.
 This gives people the chance to dispute your application.

 Step 2.
 Prepare the application